 - If you do not see any improvement or your condition continues to worsen after 12 weeks of treatment, discontinue use and see your own physician for evaluation and treatment.

 - Aczone™ Gel is to be used as part of a skincare regimen and needs to be used continuously to prevent acne outbreaks and scarring

 IMPORTANT SAFETY INFORMATION:

 Aczone™ Gel is indicated for the topical treatment of acne vulgaris in patients 12 years and older.
-Apply to the affected skin twice daily, avoiding the eyes, lips, and mucous membranes.
+Apply to the affected skin once daily, avoiding the eyes, lips, and mucous membranes.